Skip to Content

 Understanding Virginia Restricted Licenses

 For first and second DUI offenses, the judge will often authorize the issuance of a restricted driver's license.
 However, it is important to note that the judge cannot authorize a restricted license if you are convicted of refusing a breathalyzer test.
-The terms of restricted licenses are up to the judge, but typically they allow an individual to drive to:
+The terms of restricted licenses are up to the judge, but typically they allow an individual to drive to.

 Restricted licenses serve as a vital lifeline for those facing DUI convictions, allowing them to maintain essential daily activities while serving their suspension period.
 This flexibility is particularly important for maintaining employment and fulfilling family responsibilities.
 Understanding eligibility and how to effectively petition for a restricted license can make a significant difference in mitigating the impact of a conviction.